openBackhaul/qosProfile/README.md

 # qosProfile
-- Quality of Service Definitions based on 802.1p, MPLS Exp and IP DSCP
+- Quality of Service Definitions based on 802.1p, MPLS Exp and IP DSCP that can be referenced by multiple interface instances

 ### Branch
 - 1.0.0-tsi.d.t : Use case driven model for the Transport SDN Introduction at Telefonica Germany